-A recent study released by businessinsider.com named marketing as one of the worst fields to go in to.
+A study released by businessinsider.com named marketing as one of the worst fields to go into.
 In fact, two of the top ten unhappiest jobs in America are marketing positions.
-I find this statistic tremendously hard to take in though.
-Why ?
-Because I’m an affiliate marketing manager and I love my job!
+I find this statistic tremendously hard to take in, though.
+Why?
+Because I’m an affiliate marketing manager, and I love my job!

 Why are marketing folks unhappy?

 To understand why other marketing managers and directors feel so discouraged in their professions, I decided to do a little research.
 Through my digging, I uncovered two universal reasons which make marketers question their career choices:

 Reason #1.
 Too much going on at once

 Most jobs are stressful, and marketing is no exception.
 Marketing managers and directors are responsible for uncovering new data while at the same time making sense of it and developing an actionable plan around it.
 Marketers spend hours on end testing, tracking, graphing, and then testing some more, oftentimes only to discover that their original hypothesis was incorrect.
 Then it’s back to square one!

 It’s not hard to see why this process can quickly become frustrating and have you asking yourself why you got into marketing in the first place.
 The best advice I have for these disgruntled marketers is simple: organize everything, keep all of your current projects on a digital calendar (along with deadlines), and never lose sight of the end goal.

 I stress the importance of organization because, as I have learned in the realm of affiliate marketing, managers literally have thousands of partners with whom they need to keep up.
 Just as an accountant would use a digital filing system for her clients’ finances or a traveling salesman would employ expense tracking software to get reimbursed on trips, it is vital that affiliate marketers use the tools of the trade to stay in touch and stay organized.